Books

 Controversial Monuments and Memorials, A Guide for Community Leaders

 Revised edition, David Allison, ed.
-My essay is “Monumental Relationships: International Monument Culture and the United States in the Early 21st Century… View
+My new essay is “Monumental Relationships: International Monument Culture and the United States in the Early 21st Century… View

 Rowman & Littlefield · AASLH · 2023